Bushramjad/Image-classification-with-unbalanced-classes/README.md

 # Image-classification-with-unbalanced-classes

-The goal of this task is to incorporate undersampling and oversampling in your code which are standard strategies for dealing with unbalanced class data.

 - The dataset is the Stanford Dog dataset which comprises of 120 dog classes.
 There are approximately ~200 images per dog category.
 The web page for the dataset is at http://vision.stanford.edu/aditya86/ImageNetDogs/ .

 -  The first step is data preparation.
 The Stanford dataset itself is balanced.
 We want to first create an unbalanced dataset out of it.
 To do this we have written a script in python which orders the class folders from highest to lowest number of images in them.
 The highest training examples for a class are 252.